googleforgames/agones/site/content/en/docs/Guides/Client SDKs/unreal.md

   - disabled by default by setting `HealthRateSeconds` to `0`.

 Both of the above are automatically kicked off in the `BeginPlay` of the component.

-This Agones SDK wraps the REST API and supports the following actions:

-Stable
-- Lifecycle
-  - Ready
-  - Health
-  - Reserve
-  - Allocate
-  - Shutdown
-- Configuration
-  - GameServer
-- Metadata
-  - SetAnnotation
-  - SetLabel

-Alpha
-- Player Tracking
-  - GetConnectedPlayers
-  - GetPlayerCapacity
-  - GetPlayerCount
-  - IsPlayerConnected
-  - PlayerConnect
-  - PlayerDisconnect
-  - SetPlayerCapacity

-Unimplemented
-  - WatchGameServer

-Current the only missing functionality is the `WatchGameServer` functionality.
-We welcome collaborators to help implement this, if people need it before we get around to implementing it ourselves.

 ## Unreal Hooks